31 Aug How Long Does a Heroin High Last?

 It also affects people who are prescribed medication to recover from an injury or alleviate chronic pain.
 When their prescription expires, they still crave the feelings from the opiates used and turn to heroin to renew their high, since it is more easily accessible.

 Drug withdrawal from heroin is not easy as it is highly addictive.
-Side effects can be painful, posing yet another reason why addicts aren’t willing or able to quit on their own.
+Side effects can be painful (possible physical symptoms of withdrawal can be muscle aches, diarrhea, nausea and vomiting), posing yet another reason why addicts aren’t willing or able to quit on their own.

 Heroin Addiction Treatment

-Heroin addiction changes a person’s physical appearance.
+Long-term effects heroin addiction can change a person’s physical appearance.
 Loved ones or family members of addicts will also notice a drastic change in personality and may discover drug paraphernalia in their home or car.
 Since addiction can overpower everyday life, it can be hard to hold down a job, which opens the door for other financial and relationship problems.
+If you believe that you or a loved one is expressing symptoms of heroin addiction may be time to seek professional help.

 Treatment is an opportunity to turn things around for the better.
 It’s a chance to be involved in an environment designed specifically for those who are battling addiction.
 Each facility has its own benefits.
 All are safe, secure places where people can enter recovery in a peaceful way.